4. General Assembly

 4.4.
 The General Assembly is entitled:

-4.4.1. to amend the constitution of the GYA by 2/3 majority of the participants in a vote;
+4.4.1. to amend the constitution of the GYA if the amendment is approved by at least 2/3 of the participants in a vote;

 4.4.2. to set up rules and regulations for the different bodies and officers of the GYA;

 4.4.3. to elect the Executive Committee and Co-Chairs;

 4.4.4. to terminate membership of individual members if the decision is approved by at least 2/3 of the participants in a vote if the member seriously damages the interests of the GYA and provided the member has been granted a reasonable opportunity to be heard before any decision is taken;